justindujardin/mathy/libraries/website/docs/cas/tokenizer.md

 ## Motivation

-In order to parse math text into tree structures that encode the order of operations of the input, we first need an intermediate representation.
-Specifically we want to build a list of characters in the text that correspond to relevant `tokens` in a math expression.
-That is what the Tokenizer does.
+To parse math text into tree structures that encode the Order of Operations of the input, we first need an intermediate representation.
+Specifically, we want to build a list of characters in the text that correspond to relevant `tokens` for a math expression.
+That is what the tokenizer does.

-The tokenization process treats the input string as an array of characters, iterating over them to produce an array of tokens that have `type`/`value` properties.
-While building the array, the tokenizer also checks to be sure that the expression is full of valid math tokens, and discards extra whitespace characters.
+The tokenization process treats the input string as an array of characters, iterating over them to produce a list of tokens with `type`/`value` properties.
+While building the collection, the tokenizer also optionally discards extra whitespace characters.

 ## Visual Example